MaksymAndreiev/MaksymAndreiev/README.md

             outdated custom boards from the university, based on Intel 8086 microprocessor.
 I also had some hands-on experience with Raspberry Pi, Arduino, ESP32, etc. Got some experience with sensors, soldering, circuits, etc. <br>
-            I also got some experience with using TinyML on Arduino Nano 33 BLE Sense board and BMP280 sensor for weather prediction system. <br>
-            For university project I used ESP32 board for line following robot.
-            You can see some microcontrollers I have experience with on the right.
         </p></td>
         <td rowspan="1" colspan="1"><img src="https://github.com/MaksymAndreiev/RoboticSystems/assets/29687267/e295aac6-a7e6-48ee-9299-e4c48b7144bc" width="500px"></td>
         <td rowspan="1" colspan="1"><img src="https://github.com/MaksymAndreiev/RoboticSystems/assets/29687267/5f6db5d9-3d4e-4527-b5a2-c8addf2feba6" width="500px"></td>